-- Click on the Q&A icon at the bottom of your webinar screen and type your question into the box. - We will be monitoring questions and will pause for Q&A during the presentation. - We may not be able to answer every question asked, but we will have a record of all your questions and will use them as a guide for future resources and presentations. - You can also email your questions during and after the webinar to beyondthebasics@cbpp.org
+- All participants are muted and in listen-only mode.
+If you'd like to ask a question: - Click on the Q&A icon at the bottom of your webinar screen and type your question into the box. - We will be monitoring questions and will pause for Q&A during the presentation. - We may not be able to answer every question asked, but we will do our best to get back to you after the webinar, and we'll have a record of all your questions which we'll use as a guide for future resources and presentations. - You can also email your questions during and after the webinar to beyondthebasics@cbpp.org